Q: Will I receive a confirmation?

-A: Each player in attendance at the Elite Residential Camp will receive an individual, verbal evaluation from their coach before the end of camp.
+A: Each player in attendance at the Residential Camp and GK Academy will receive an individual evaluation from their coach before the end of camp.

 Q: What about supervision during camp?

-A: The campers are constantly supervised by coaching staff, counselors, and dormitory supervisor.
+A: The campers are constantly supervised by coaching staff, counselors, athletic trainers and dormitory supervisors.
 Campers are under strict instructions to abide by the camp rules that are posted on every floor.
 No one is allowed to leave campus.

 Certified training staff is in attendance at all training sessions, and reside in the dorms during camp as well.
 In the event of serious injury, Cape Fear Hospital is located less than 2 miles from campus.